ddl004/poop.nvim/README.md

 ## Features
 - Call `:Eject` to eject from the current cursor position!
+    - Takes two arguments, `left` and `right`. e.g. `:Eject 💩 💀`
-- Option for customizing the projectile ejected.
+- Option for customizing the projectile ejected and animation properties.
+- Optional configuration provided to eject emojis randomly while in insert mode.

 ## Installation
 - This is a remote plugin written in Python, so you will need `pynvim` to install this plugin.
 See the installation instructions here: [pynvim](https://github.com/neovim/pynvim?tab=readme-ov-file#install).